organix/uFork/docs/sponsor.md

 This includes creation of a new Sponsor.

 When a new Sponsor is created
-it is given a subset of the current Sponsor's resources.
-Thus the sponsorship hierarchy transitively enforces quotas.
+it is given a subset of the current Sponsor's resources, thus the sponsorship hierarchy transitively enforces quotas.
-The creating Actor/Event then provides this new Sponsor explicity when creating a new Event.
+Then the creating Actor/Event can designate this new Sponsor explicity when creating a new Event.
 Quota exhaustion is a [Recoverable Error](errors.md).